jnthn18/hello-webpack/README.md

 * **It often replaces grunt or gulp** because it can build and bundle CSS, preprocessed CSS, compile-to-JS languages and images, among other things.

-It supports AMD and CommonJS, among other module systems (Angular, ES6).
+* It supports AMD and CommonJS, among other module systems (Angular, ES6).
 If you don't know what to use, use CommonJS.

 ##Getting Started
 ```
 npm install

-git remote set-url origin git://new.url.here

-webpack --watch
+npm start
 ```